 Each year, in departments across campus, Middlebury students and faculty work together to produce original research, furthering faculty scholarship and deepening student engagement and learning.

 Research assistants working during the academic year are paid, receive course credit or are volunteers.
 During the summer, research assistants are either paid or volunteer.
 Course credit is not available.
 Paid or unpaid, a research assistant is a formal relationship with responsibilities for both the faculty and the student.
+See more information specific for faculty mentors and student research assistants.

 Funding for paid positions is available through individual faculty.
 Students must contact faculty to arrange a position.